AGM and Sector Consultation

 Members, supporters and friends of Palliative Care WA are invited to attend the Annual General Meeting on Tuesday 7 December 2021.
 The Palliative Care WA Board for 2022 will be elected at the AGM.

-Everyone is welcome at the AGM and the Sector Consultation.
-Individual Members of Palliative Care WA are eligible to nominate for the Board (see below) and can also vote at the AGM.
+Everyone is welcome!
+Individual Members of Palliative Care WA can vote at the AGM.
 As a member if you are unable to attend the AGM, you can appoint a proxy to vote on your behalf by filling out and returning a proxy form.
 Download the Proxy form HERE.

 Immediately following the AGM at 5pm we will be holding a short and sharp Sector Consultation where we will present a mid-term review of our 2020-23 Strategic Plan and seek your feedback.
 This is your chance to tell us how we have done to date, where we can do better and what else you want from your peak body.
 Your input is very important to us, so please come along and help shape our priorities for the next two years.